Brenntron/dotfiles/extras/disgorge/disgorge.md

 This will get the source code from git, and build the tar file needed to deliver for building the FreeBSD package.
-The system will use rulestestui as a build machine and leave the resulting tar file on ruesstestui.
+The system will use rulesuitest as a build machine and leave the resulting tar file on rulesuitest.

 Notice that the directory tree image of Analyst Console in the resulting tar file will omit certain directories, as intended for the port which builds the FreeBSD package.